apollographql/router/apollo-spaceport/README.md

 (The above values are the defaults, so configuring like this will have the same results as performing no configuration.)

-### external_relay
+### external

-This directs the router to start an internal relay (default: false) or to send statistics to an externally configured relay.
+This directs the router to start an internal spaceport (default: false) or to send statistics to an externally configured spaceport.

 ### collector